mendezVKI/MODULO/README.md

 The proposed exercises are the following:

-1- Decomposition of the velocity profile of a pulsating poiseuille flow (1D, scalar).
+1- Decomposition of the velocity profile of a pulsating Poiseuille flow (1D, scalar).
 The theoretical background for the analytical solution is described in M.A.
 Mendez,J.-M Buchlin, VKI-TN 215, 2016, pdf available at https://www.researchgate.net/publication/304538821_Notes_on_2D_Pulsatile_Poiseuille_Flows_An_Introduction_to_Eigenfunction_Expansion_and_Complex_Variables_using_Matlab/stats.

 2- Decomposition of a Synthetic Test case